 Like any endeavor that puts young people together under intense pressure, we were very tribal.
 We spoke our own language, a combination of radio codes, medical terms, inner-city slang, sexual innuendo etc. Anything was liable to be absorbed into our lingo: The slogan for a Walter Matthau movie was turned into, "The laughing paramedic is never amused."
 We had tribal customs.
 Code Seven — mealtime — was precious, and Phoenix was abundant in wonderful mid-century coffee shops, now almost all gone, as well as pretty waitresses to flirt with.
 We also ate at the Mexican dives in the barrio, where the home boys would protect the unit while we chowed down.
 In the era before cell phones, the dispatcher would have every restaurant's phone number.
 You dreaded hearing the phone ring, the waitress holding the receiver out and calling, "Kord's!" or "Triple A!"

 Your valued personal items included bandage scissors, boot shears, hemostats and pen light, all in a holster.
 Uniform boots that resisted violent patients' kicks.
 The uniform came with a badge and company and REMT patches — if on Code Seven we saw a "high risk factor" person walk in, we would make an elaborate move to slink down in the booth and cover our patches, the better to be concealed if he or she coded out (it was a joke).
 One's wardrobe was fairly easy: Two or three uniforms rotated through the dry cleaners, and backup scrubs if you got too bloody, or wet on a drowning call.
 In addition to our jump kits, Covert and I equipped A-Shift Medic 79 with an ice chest stocked with sterile water for burn victims, and a briefcase full of Physicians Desk Reference, Merck Manual, metal patient chart clipboard, etc. And a riot baton tucked behind one of the seats.
-Happiness was the night-time, when the bosses and the sun were gone, we could run "silent three" without the siren and the emergency lights played mesmerizing reflections off the buildings.
+Happiness was the night-time, when the bosses and the sun were gone, we could run "silent three" without the siren and only using the emergency lights, which played mesmerizing reflections off the buildings.
 Late at night, we would blow off steam with stupendous water-balloon fights.
 Everybody had a nickname.
 (At Kord's, mine was Lizardman, after my imitation of disc jockey Wolfman Jack only spinning out calls; afterward, it became B.A., for bad attitude).

 Phoenix Fire was following the lead of Seattle in establishing a "medic one" program and took over dispatching and responding to emergency medical calls.
 This caused much conflict and difficulty.
 Many firefighters didn't particularly want to be EMTs, and the culture and skillsets were poles apart (one doesn't "fight" a heart attack).
 There were outright fights over who was in charge of a scene, particularly when some arrogant fire captain would greet us upon arrival with "getchurgurney" — translation: bring the stretcher — without even telling us the nature of the call.
 Watching PFD paramedics and firefighters "learn" on live patients was particularly maddening, especially for one like me who had to earn my way with the old combat medics and been given first-class training at the SMH emergency department.
 It was a fraught time.
 We cherished our grievences.
 That said, many engine companies and PFD medics were a pleasure to work with.
 Once, an unnamed fire crew and Covert and I (in Medic 79) had a "steal off."
 The goal was to grab as much of the others equipment at various ERs.
 The loser would buy the winner dinner.
 (We won when I snagged a PFD Hare Traction Splint, a very expensive item).

 Decades later I would laugh about this with by-then Chief Alan Brunacini, who became a good friend.
 At the time, we felt disrespected and degraded from our employers on down.
 Phoenix Fire got all the good press.
 We got plenty of contempt from nurses and firefighters who viewed us as little more than taxi drivers (although the cops still liked us).
-Indeed, for a brief period, Jordan left and drive a real taxi driver until a customer tried to kill him and he came back to the relative safety of the ambulance.
+Indeed, for a brief period, Jordan left and drove a real taxi driver until a customer tried to kill him and he came back to the relative safety of the ambulance.
 We fantasized about the companies we would build if only we were in charge, the well-equipped ambulances, etc. How the private-sector could handle this better.
 How the company would actually make more money by investing in the best equipment, people and training.
 This would not be the last time in my careers when this dialogue would go on.
 Southwest Ambulance went on to actually do this, but I was gone from Phoenix by that time.
 Being stationed downtown was a burnout track and I finally quit.
 This was a relief to the owner, who always suspected that I was scheming with the Teamsters to unionize the ambulance crews (I wasn't, but good idea).

 My next year was spent working for Aid in Mesa, Tempe, Chandler and Apache Junction.
 The pace was somewhat slower than downtown — anything would be — but many of the calls were harrowing, especially when we were alone in the middle of nowhere.
 More than once I had a physician say, "I couldn't do what you guys do."
 Here the owner was also a jerk, reveling in having on-duty EMTs wash his car.
 But the East Valley wasn't even the East Valley then.
 Most of our geographic territory was citrus groves, farms, ranches and desert.
 Lake and mountain rescues were common.
 We had great freedom when we weren't stationed at the mother ship in downtown Mesa.
 Our black humor remained and saved us.
 Tom Payne and I put ambulance lyrics to folk songs and performed as "Gilbert and Southern, coming to you dead from the glamorous autopsy room of the Maricopa County Port-Mortem Lab."
 (Gilbert and Southern being an intersection).
 Another time, we realized illegal immigrants had broken into the run-down motel that served as the Apache Junction station.
 They often had to sleep in the citrus groves.
 Our response was characteristic: We found a band uniform for a Hispanic EMT, and he stood in front of an ambulance we parked in front of their room one night.
 We lit up, hit the siren and spotlights, and he announced on the P.A. in Spanish, "This is Col. Nava of the Federales.
 Come out with your hands up."
 They scurried out the back door.
 The jokes, as always, are best not shared with a general audience of civilians.